 Once actual risk experience has occurred and been observed, it will not coincide exactly with assumed risk experience, regardless of the skill of the actuary, the completeness of the data, and the precision of the calculations.
 Each valuation provides a complete recalculation of assumed future risk experience and takes into account all past differences between assumed and actual risk experience.
 The result is a continual series of small adjustments to the computed contribution rate.
 From time to time it becomes necessary to adjust the package of risk measurements to reflect basic experience trends -- but not random year to year fluctuations.

 The liabilities calculated in this report reflect a 3% adjustment for future contingencies.
-Examples of contingencies are:
+An example of contingencies is higher than the anticipated rate of increase in health care costs.